 Add One Indicator to Another – MT4 Tips and Tricks

 “Compounding” can be an awesome tool.
 Ever wanted to add a moving average to an RSI (potential trade signals)?
 Or Bollinger Bands to an ATR (can show when volatility is unsustainable or due for an increase)?
-This can be done, and you can add all sorts of indicators to one another.
+This can be done with all sorts of indicators.

 Add your first indicator to your chart in the usual fashion.
-This is the indicator you want to add to.
 For example, if you want a moving average applied to an RSI, add the RSI first.

 Next, open the Navigator window (Ctrl-N).

-Find the indicator you want to add to the other indicator from the Indicators drop down list.
-Then DRAG it onto the indicator on your chart.
+From the Indicators drop-down list, find the indicator you want to add to the other indicator.
+Then drag that second indicator onto the indicator on your chart.

 A Properties window automatically pops up.
 Click on the Parameters tab.
-Click the drop down menu of Apply to and select First Indicator’s Data.
-This will apply the moving average (or other indicator) to the RSI (or other indicator).
+Click the drop-down menu of Apply to and select First Indicator’s Data.
+This will apply the moving average (or another indicator) to the RSI (or another indicator).
 My youtube video, Adding One Indicator to Another Indicator in MT4, demonstrates how to do this if you run into any issues.

-The chart above shows the end result of adding a moving average (20) to a RSI (14) on a EURUSD daily chart.
+The chart above shows the end result of adding a moving average (30) to an RSI (14).

 HotKeys – MT4 Tips and Tricks

 Below are the standard Hotkeys in MetaTrader 4.
-To add other hotkeys to indicators, scripts or experts go to the Navigator window (Ctrl-N) and right clicking on almost anything.
+To add other hotkeys for indicators, scripts, or expert advisors, go to the Navigator window (Ctrl-N) and right clicking on almost anything.
 A pop-up menu appears with the option to “Set hotkey”.
 Click this option and a list of available features you can apply hotkeys to will appear.

 Left arrow — scroll left